If you're looking for the best learning guitar for kids, look no further than a Loog Guitar.

 Now the bad.

 Let’s face it, most kids aren’t ready to start learning an instrument at these younger ages.
-If your children are like my children, then they are more into the pretend than actually disciplining themselves to learn a skill.
-Most likely your child will just make a bunch of noise that doesn’t sound like music at this age.
+If your children are like my children, they are more into the pretend than disciplining themselves to learn a skill.
+Most likely, your child will make a bunch of noise that doesn’t sound like music at this age.

 There is no magic bullet with learning an instrument, and consistency and discipline is needed to get the most out of a Loog Guitar.
 If you’re looking for something cute for them to hold for pictures, you would be better served by buying a toy instrument, as the Loog is a real guitar for playing real songs.